isomerpages/mol-services/_government-services/07-plan-for-retirement/00a-overview(accordion).md

     content: |
       If you are not being offered re-employment within the last 1 month after the last day of your employment, you can notify <a href="https://www.mom.gov.sg/appeal-dismissal" target="_blank">Commmisioner for Labor online</a>.

-      If you find the terms and conditions in your re-employment contract or the EAP amount unreasonable, you can approach <a href="https://www.tal.sg/tadm/eServices" target="_blank">TADM</a> within 6 months after last day of your employment.
+      To dispute unreasonable terms and conditions in your re-employment contract, you can approach <a href="https://www.tal.sg/tadm/eServices" target="_blank">TADM</a> within 6 months from the last day of your employment.

 retire-needs:
   - title: <a name="goals"></a>Set Your Retirement Goals
     content: |
       Planning your retirement as early as possible gives you more time to prepare.
 By estimating your current monthly expenses and checking your CPF savings, you can use the <a href="https://www.cpf.gov.sg/eSvc/Web/Schemes/RetirementEstimator/RetirementEstimatorLanding" target="_blank">CPF Retirement Estimator</a> to gauge how much you need to set aside.

-      Using <a href="https://www.areyouready.gov.sg/YourLifeEvents/Pages/GoldenYears-StartingEarly.aspx" target="_blank">CPF Rule of Thumb</a>, you would need at least 60% to 70% of your last drawn income for your retirement expenses.
+      As <a href="https://www.areyouready.gov.sg/YourLifeEvents/Pages/GoldenYears-StartingEarly.aspx" target="_blank">CPF Rule of Thumb</a>, you would need at least 60% to 70% of your last drawn income for your retirement expenses.
   - title: <a name="ready"></a>Assess if You Are Ready for Retirement
     content: |
       Ensure that you:
-      - Have a roof over your head (that is fully paid for)
+        * Have a roof over your head (that is fully paid for)
-      - Are free of any debt obligations that you need to pay off<br>
+        * Are free of any debt obligations that you need to pay off<br>
-      *Tip: You can <a href ="https://www.creditbureau.com.sg/available-options.html" target="_blank">check your outstanding debts across credit providers</a> (chargeable at $6.42 including GST).*
+        The fastest and easiest way is to simply log into www.creditbureau.com.sg with your SingPass ID and password to purchase your credit report at $6.42 (including GST).
-      - <a href="/government-services/healthcare/costs/" target="_blank">Have adequate health insurance cover for medical expenses</a>
+        * <a href="/government-services/healthcare/costs/" target="_blank">Have adequate health insurance cover</a> for future medical expenses
-      - Have enough savings or passive income to pay for the retirement lifestyle you want
+        * Have enough savings or passive income to pay for the retirement lifestyle you want

+        See Also: [3 Tips on Life and Retirement by Retirees in Singapore](https://www.areyouready.gov.sg/YourInfoHub/Pages/Views-3-Tips-On-Life-And-Retirement-by-Retirees-in-Singapore.aspx){:target="_blank"}
   - title: <a name="estimate"></a>Estimate Your Monthly Expenses
     content: |
-      Begin by <a href="https://www.cpf.gov.sg/eSvc/Web/Schemes/RetirementEstimator/RetirementEstimatorLanding" target="_blank">estimating the monthly expenditure</a> for your daily needs and desired lifestyle during retirement.

-      You can also do your own projection based on your current expenses for necessities, and costs for leisure activities you may want to pursue in your golden years.
+      Use <a href="https://www.cpf.gov.sg/eSvc/Web/Schemes/RetirementEstimator/RetirementEstimatorLanding" target="_blank">CPF Retirement Calculator</a>​ to get a quick idea of how much you need for your desired retirement lifestyle.

       A good estimate is about 60-70% of your last drawn salary.
 This is likely the amount you will need a month for a comfortable retirement.
-  - title: <a name="calculate"></a>Calculate How Much You Need to Set Aside Now
-    content: |
-      For an in-depth assessment of your retirement goals that gives you a clearer picture of what is needed. <a href="https://www.cpf.gov.sg/eSvc/Web/Schemes/RetirementCalculator/CoverPage" target="_blank">Try the CPF Retirement Calculator</a>​.

-      If you are turning 55 this year, you can refer to the <a href="https://www.cpf.gov.sg/members/FAQ/schemes/Retirement/Retirement-Sum-Scheme/FAQDetails?category=Retirement&group=Retirement%20Sum%20Scheme&folderid=18088&ajfaqid=2190574" target="_blank">this general guide</a> on the retirement sum you will need to set aside for your desired CPF Life monthly payouts.
+      See also: [Determining Your Retirement Needs](https://www.moneysense.gov.sg/articles/2018/10/determine-your-retirement-needs){:target="_blank"}

 retire-funds:
   - title: <a name="cpf"></a>Your CPF is 1st Step to Retirement